 2010 – Graduated from uni.
 Submitted my first short story to for consideration.
 First rejection.

-2011 – Started a blog and maintained regular writing habit for it.
+2011 – Started a blog and maintained regular writing habit for over a year.

 2011 – Enrolled in a Short Story Critique short course.
 First exposure to face to face feedback.
-Monumentally improved my writing, ability to rewrite and construct a story.
+Monumentally improved my writing and my ability to edit my own and others stories.

 2013 – Applied and was accepted to a Masters degree in Writing and Literature at Deakin University.